arcli/komodo-books/README.md

 ## Rationale

 The goal was to use the technologies KOMODO is using, where that was known and practical.
-To that extent, the excercise uses:
+To that extent, the exercise uses:

 - Node.js
 - TypeScript